Oliver Minatel

-Oliver Thomal Minatel (born 29 August 1992), known as Oliver, is a Brazilian former professional footballer, who currently serves as the Head of Recruitment and Player Development for Canadian Premier League club Cavalry FC.
+Oliver Thomal Minatel (born 29 August 1992), known as Oliver, is a Brazilian former professional footballer.
+He currently serves as a scouting coordinator with Orlando City SC in Major League Soccer.

 Career

 Youth

 After spending five years at his home club Guarani, Mintatel joined the esteemed academy of Paulínia in 2007 where he would play three seasons in the Campeonato Paulista and featured in the Copa São Paulo.

 At Nacional, Minatel spent one year with their U-19 squad where he finished second on the team in scoring with 18 goals from 22 matches.
 Minatel made the move to Nacional after spending a year with the U-19 side of Dutch side PSV Eindhoven.
 PSV discovered Minatel while scouting players in the Copa São Paulo, the biggest U-19 National Tournament in the world.

 Nacional

 Minatel spent three seasons with Portuguese side C.D.
 Nacional that included two years in the Primeira Liga.
 Minatel became the youngest player in Nacional club history to start in an international match when he featured in their UEFA Europa League qualifier against Icelandic side Fimleikafélag Hafnarfjarðar at 18 years of age.